FernandoAdames/MacOS_NewUser/README.md

 This tutorial applies to macOS Ventura and later

-✅ Steps to Create a New User Account:
 ## Step 1: Open System Settings or system Preferences(for older versions)
 Click the Apple logo () in the top-left corner of your screen.